Learn about tea

 All articles

-- Anti-Inflammatory Diet: What It Is and What the Evidence ShowsAn anti-inflammatory diet emphasizes whole, plant-rich, polyphenol-heavy foods.
-Trials show Mediterranean-style eating lowers markers of inflammation.
-Here’s the evidence and the food list.
+- Anti-Inflammatory Diet: What the Evidence ShowsAn anti-inflammatory diet emphasizes whole, plant-rich, polyphenol-heavy foods.
+Trials link Mediterranean-style eating to lower inflammation markers.

-- Building a Morning Wellness Routine That SticksA morning routine works when it’s simple and anchored to habits you already have.
-Here’s a practical, evidence-aware approach — including the calm-alert effect of tea’s caffeine plus L-theanine.
+- Building a Morning Wellness Routine That SticksA morning routine works when it's simple and anchored to habits you have.
+A practical, evidence-aware approach — including tea's caffeine and L-theanine.

 - Cardamom: Digestion, Blood Pressure, and the Queen of SpicesCardamom is prized for its aroma and traditional use as a digestive — and trials link it to modest blood-pressure and metabolic effects.
 Here’s the evidence.